 My mother was a stickler for presenting the proper face to the world, and that included inviting new neighbors over for a friendly “get-to-know-you” chat.
-So, here it was a beautiful Sunday spring afternoon, and instead of playing outside or sitting in my favorite tree and reading a book (one of my favorite pastimes) I was stuck inside trying to be nice to the new neighbor’s boring son.
+So, here it was a beautiful Sunday spring afternoon, and instead of playing outside or sitting in my reading tree with a book (one of my favorite pastimes) I was stuck inside trying to be nice to the new neighbor’s boring son.
 Listening to the stilted conversation of the adults, I could tell that even my father found these new neighbors stiff and pretentious.
 I watched him as his eyes glazed over as the pompous man droned on and on about his important job, and his expensive car, and his notable connections.
 My father was never impressed by that type of thing.
 Although my mother was (impressed by just those types of things), I could see that even she was having a tough time warming up to these people.

 As the guests hurried to leave, I studied the piano and for the first time an inkling of understanding began to seep in.
 The poltergeist had never touched the piano before, but about the time that it had jangled to life, I had been wishing that the people would leave so I could at least practice my music.
 Wondering if what I was suspecting was true, I scrunched up my face and stared at the piano until my eyes watered.
 The closing of the front door, as the guests scurried away, broke my concentration.
 I turned away to see my dad put an arm around my mom and reassure her that it was okay, and that our reputation in the neighborhood would be fine.